Skip to Content

 There are multiple methods people use to assess soft skills from structured and unstructured interviews to personality assessments.

 But, what's the best approach?
 Well, from working with hundreds of hiring teams we've found the best approach combines two specific methods for maximum effectiveness.
-To find out more about this approach and the science behind it, read our article on "How to assess soft skills in your candidates".
+To find out more about this approach and the science behind it, read our article on how to assess soft skills in your candidates.